IBM/datascienceontology-frontend/assets/pages/contribute.md

 ---
 title: Contributing to the Data Science Ontology
+math: true
 ---

 From this short guide, you will learn how to contribute new concepts and annotations to the Data Science Ontology.
 We assume you already understand the basic ideas behind the ontology, as explained in the [introductory guide](/help/intro).
-We explain here the internal data format for concepts and annotations and the contribution process.
+Here we explain the data format for concepts and annotations and the contribution process.

 ## Data format